ZachHuntley/CST2101-Diabetes-Analysis-Project/README.md

 # Objective

-The objective of this project was to analysis the pima diabetes dataset to build a classification machine learning model to accurately predict the presense of diabetes.
+The objective of this project was to analysis the pima diabetes dataset and build a classification machine learning model to accurately predict the presense of diabetes.

 # Data Dictionary